 4. Reusable Bags

 You could also use reusable cloth bags for your kid's snacks instead of plastic ziplock bags.
-Make sure you get the ones with a waterproof liner and that is BPA-free.
+Ensure you get the ones with a waterproof, BPA-free liner.

 5. Buy in Bulk

 When you can, take small cloth bags with you (to avoid plastic ones) and later transfer your products to a glass jar.
 This is great for things like nuts, seeds, cereal, etc.

 Bulk buying out of packet items will save you money too, as prepackaged products are always more expensive - even in bulk.

 Cleaning product packaging is an obvious way to make a change by picking products with recycled packaging or avoiding using plastic.